IbraheemTaha/Study_Resources/Books/Data_Science/Names_Links.md

 ## 8

 A book that have practical guidance on applying statistical methods to data science **_Practical Statistics for Data Scientists: 50+ Essential Concepts Using R and Python_** by **Peter C. Bruce, Andrew Bruce and Peter Gedeck**

+## 9

+Learn the basics of Data Science through an easy to understand conceptual framework and immediately practice using RapidMiner platform in the book: **_Data Science: Concepts and Practice_** by **Bala Deshpande, and Vijay Kotu**